roman-milk/roman-milk.github.io/a-weird-one.md

  Well, I was up front about things and if she still wanted to do it so be it.

  Pauline was only my third so I didn't have all that much experience, but I was aware that there were differences.
 I mean the mechanics were the same.
 Fucking was fucking and sucking was sucking, but it was still different.
 Mary was active, needy and pretty much take charge -- almost business like in getting it done.
 Gail was fun loving but, at least to me, there was no sense that it mattered if it was me or some one else doing it to her.
 I was just a body that was there to meet Mary's operational requirements and as a result I was there to be used by Gail while Tom was busy elsewhere.
-Report_Story #2